mategyerek/NLP_project/README.md

 The data will be written to `data/geo_by_user.ndjson` and `data/cf_by_user.ndjson`

-## Labeling
-Creating labels for the data can be done using the `create_labels.py` script, which will prompt you to manually define a label for each user.
-For more info see the source code.
+Then run `NER_filter.py` in order to obtain only the posts relevatn to the Russia-Ukraine conflict, which will be written to `data/filtered_combatfootage.csv`